 The ASUS VivoBook 15 K513 has decent vertical viewing angles.
 The image looks warmer from above and below as it gains a reddish tint.
 It isn't too bad if you're only viewing documents, but you have to look at the screen more or less straight on if you need accuracy for color-critical work.

-The ASUS VivoBook 15 has decent color accuracy out of the box.
+The display accuracy is decent out of the box.
 The white balance is excellent, but most colors look oversaturated because it targets a wide color space, even in sRGB content.
 Some people may like the oversaturated look; it just isn't very accurate.
 The color temperature is only slightly warmer than the standard 6500K target, not enough to make much difference.
 The gamma doesn't follow the sRGB curve, making most scenes appear darker than intended.
-Color accuracy can vary between individual units, but the difference is usually very minor and isn't noticeable.
 The posted results are measurements taken in the Standard color profile, here are the numbers for the Vivid color profile:

 Colors look more accurate in the Vivid color profile, but the image is too bright.